 Quality is never an accident; it is always the result of high intention, sincere effort, intelligent direction and skillful execution; it represents the wise choice of many alternatives.

-We only use top grain, vegetable tanned leather.
+We minimum the use of leather as much as possible. but where we do use it we only use top grain, chemical free leather.
 Top grain leather means it comes from the outside edge of the hide where the fibres are the most compacted.
 The outside skin of the beast is exposed to weather, low hanging branches and pests so it’s the toughest.

 Vegetable (veg) tanning is one of the oldest practices of man and it is the process of turning skin into leather.
 Veg Tanning uses traditional methods to change the state of the hide using tannins in tree bark.
 Most modern leathers use chemical tanning to do this faster.
 We don’t accept chemically altered leathers.